Investing in Single Family vs. Multi Family Houses

 • Net income generated by the property (revenue minus expenses)

-• Loan-to-value ratio (the loan amount compared to the value of the property).
+• Loan-to-value ratio (the loan amount compared to the value of the property)

-There are different, federally-backed apartment building loans that certain investors may want to consider, including:
+There are different, federally backed apartment building loans that certain investors may want to consider, including:

-• Freddie Mac Apartment Loans offer loans, beginning at $1 million, including conventional loans, small balance loans, targeted affordable housing loans, and senior housing loans.
+• Freddie Mac Apartment Loans offer loans beginning at $1 million, including conventional loans, small balance loans, targeted affordable housing loans, and senior housing loans.

 • Bank Balance Sheet Loans are loans that banks keep in-house.
 Both traditional and online banks may offer these loans, which they do not repackage and sell to government-sponsored enterprises, such as Fannie Mae or Freddie Mac.
-The loans remain on the banks’ balance sheet.
+The loans remain on the banks’ balance sheets.
 These loans don’t require owners to live in the same community as the building they’re buying.

 The Takeaway on Comparing Mortgage Options

-Purchasing a rental property, whether a single family home or a multi unit building, could be one way to diversify an investment portfolio.
-A mortgage loan from a private lender may help investors to purchase a stand-alone rental home or multi family building.
+Purchasing a rental property, whether a single family home or a multi-unit building, could be one way to diversify an investment portfolio.
+A mortgage loan from a private lender may help investors to purchase a stand-alone rental home or multifamily building.

 SoFi Loan Products